bactensor/collateral-contracts/README.md

 This smart contract is **generic** and works with **any Bittensor subnet**.
 The [usage guides](#usage-guides) below follow the integration pattern from [ComputeHorde](https://github.com/backend-developers-ltd/ComputeHorde#readme) (`sn12`) — to use it on another subnet, just run the setup scripts with a different `--netuid`.

+## ⚖️ A Note on Slashing Philosophy

+The power to slash collateral carries weight — it protects subnet quality, but also risks abuse if unchecked.
+This contract encourages **automated enforcement** wherever possible, ensuring consistency and fairness across validators.

+Manual slashing is supported for edge cases where misbehavior is clear but not yet detectable by automated logic.
+However, validators should approach this capability with restraint and responsibility.
+Every manual slash must be:

+- **Justified** — supported by strong evidence (logs, signatures, links).
+- **Transparent** — the justification URL and content hash are stored on-chain.
+- **Proportional** — reflecting the severity and intent of the violation.

+Slashing is a **last-resort accountability tool**, not a convenience.
+Validators who use it impulsively risk undermining miner trust — and their own reputation.

+This model is designed for **trust-minimized collaboration**, not permissionless aggression.
+Use slashing to **protect the network**, not to punish disagreement.

 ## Overview

 This contract creates a **trust-minimized interaction** between miners and validators in the Bittensor ecosystem.